chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 date: 2024-07-05
 linkedin-promo: false
 ---
-Recently I came across this great post published a few years ago in Distill: [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/), or NCA.
+Recently I came across this great post published a few years ago in Distill: [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/).

-A cellular automata is a cell on a grid that has a set of rules that defines what happens to it based on what its neighboring cells do. *Neural* cellular automata extend that idea by giving each cell an identical neural network and then training that shared network with some objective function.
+A cellular automata is a cell on a grid that has a set of rules that defines what happens to it based on what its neighboring cells do. *Neural* cellular automata (or NCA) extend that idea by giving each cell an identical neural network and then training that shared network with some objective function.

 You can get the flavor of what they're able to do just by looking through their animations showing the images they produce.